Date (1 Date)

 How to consume Date without glucose spikes

-Consume dates alongside a source of protein, such as nuts or Greek yogurt.
-This combination can help slow down the absorption of sugar into the bloodstream.
+Consume dates with a source of protein or healthy fats, such as a handful of almonds, walnuts, or a serving of Greek yogurt, to help slow down the absorption of sugars.

 Stay Hydrated